kent-map/kent/20c/20c-pett-ridge-biography.md

 Four of Pett Ridge's books were adapted as films by Eliot Stannard, the son of [Henrietta Vaughan Stannard](/19c/19c-vaughan-stannard-biography)
 <br><br>
-He died at his home in Chislehurst in 1930 aged 71.
+He died at his home in Chislehurst on the 29 Sep 1930 aged 71.